How long does it take to heal Palmoplantar Pustulosis?

 There’s a lot of information out there how to boost your immune system and how to heal your self from various autoimmune diseases, and I totally understand it can be confusing and difficult who to listen to and where to start.
 But to boost the immune system is not about tactics such as trying various supplements and lotions and potions which might be helpful but after a while has no effect.
 Trust me I’ve been there and tried most of them.

 To get well from an autoimmune disease you have to understand the whole system.
-There are a million little pieces to it and the trick is to see how they all fit together for your body to heal as fast as possible.
+There are a many little pieces to it and the trick is to see how they all fit together for your body to heal as fast as possible.

 1. Your Gut Health